TechxArtisanStudio/Openterface/docs/letter/kvm-go-influencer-invit.md

 **Need help?**

+> **Email → support@openterface.com**

 > **Discord → openterface.com/discord**

-Feel free to drop by our Discord.
-You can ask for help, talk to other reviewers, share ideas, or just hang out and follow updates.
+Feel free to drop by our Discord, where our dev team and a bunch of awesome users are there.
+You can ask for help, chat with other reviewers, share ideas, or simply keep up with the updates.

 ## **About the Campaign**

-The crowdfunding campaign is live on Crowd Supply until December 30, 2024.
+The crowdfunding campaign is live on Crowd Supply until **December 30, 2025**.
 Your review will really help more people understand what this device can do, and we truly appreciate you being part of this journey.

 ## **So, What’s Next?**